 The facility aims to support environmental and geoscientific research and teaching through the development, integration and application of advanced airborne sensing technologies deployed on both manned and unmanned aircraft.

 The Airborne GeoSciences facility operates a manned Diamond HK36 TTC-ECO Dimona aircraft and a sophisticated suite of scientific instruments for studies of the lower atmosphere, its interactions with the land surface below and the processes that shape Earth’s surface.

-The Facility operates a Diamond HK36 TTC-ECO aircraft and a sophisticated suite of scientific instruments to help us support researchers in their studies of the lower atmosphere, its interactions with the vegetation below and the processes that shape our planet’s surface.
-The aircraft enables us to make atmospheric measurements up to 10,000 feet (or above) and to produce images of the Earth’s surface using sensors similar to those carried onboard satellites.
-We are able to directly measure the exchange of gases between the earth’s vegetation and the atmosphere while flying low above the ground, which is a vital tool in understanding the effect of natural processes on human emissions in the atmosphere (and vice versa).
-The ECO-Dimona platform is also very suitable for the testing and development of new sensor technologies for environmental research.
+The aircraft enables atmospheric measurements to be conducted up to 10,000 feet (or above) and production of images of the Earth’s surface using a range of very high quality sensors.
+It can also be used to directly measure the exchange of gases between the Earth’s surface and the atmosphere while flying low above the ground, which is a vital tool in understanding the effect of natural processes on human emissions in the atmosphere (and vice versa).
+At time of writing thhe following systems are approved to be deployed on the aircraft:

 - Meteorology (T, P, humidity, wind/turbulence)